15 Ways to Lose Weight with Lemons

 Make a Homemade Dressing

 Ditch those chemical- and sugar-filled bottled dressings that can slow your weight-loss progress, and make a fresh batch with slimming lemon instead.
 To make our go-to lemon dressing, combine 1 tablespoon plus 2 teaspoons of fresh lemon juice, 1 teaspoon of finely grated lemon zest, 1 tablespoon of honey, 1/4 teaspoon dried thyme, 1/4 cup extra-virgin olive oil, and salt and pepper, to taste.
 Super-simple!
-For even more ways to whip up a nutritious dressing, check out these 12 Tips to Make Healthy Salad Dressing.
+For even more ways to whip up a nutritious dressing, check out these healthy salad dressing tips.